Español

 • To encourage participation of North Florida Area members, groups, districts, and committees in the Florida A.A. services and activities.

-• To administer the NAFC Web Site to provide accurate, consistent, and updated information about Alcoholics Anonymous in general as well as the NFAC business information and A.A. sponsored events within the Area.
+• To administer the NFAC website to provide accurate, consistent, and updated information about Alcoholics Anonymous in general as well as the NFAC business information and A.A. sponsored events within the Area.

 • The Chairperson needs to have a working knowledge of the A.A.
 Traditions and Concepts.

 • The Chairperson is responsible for coordinating information within the committee and to facilitate the needs of the area with the Committee and Webmaster.
-They insure the web site (www.aanorthflorida.org) meets the recommendations of the Committee and the NFAC assembly.
-They need to attend the quarterly assembly meetings, and are responsible for the Web Site Committee Budget.
+They insure the website (aanorthflorida.org) meets the recommendations of the Committee and the NFAC assembly.
+They need to attend the quarterly assembly meetings and are responsible for the website Committee Budget.

 DUTIES (Webmaster)